eeemarv/eland/docs/dokku.md

 * MAIL_FROM_ADDRESS: a mail address when a reply-to address has been set.
 * MAIL_NOREPLY_ADDRESS: a notification mail you can not reply to
-* MAIL_HOSTER_ADDRESS: used for request-hosting form.
+* MAIL_HOSTER_ADDRESS: used for the request-hosting form.
+* MAIL_NOTIFY_ADDRESS: mail system notifications.

-Mail is sent only from these addresses.
+Mail is sent only from MAIL_FROM_ADDRESS and MAIL_NOREPLY_ADDRESS.
+These addresses should be set up for DKIM in the mailserver.

 ## Request hosting form